 Software maintenance can be broken down into four main categories:

-As its name suggests, preventive maintenance is the practices of taking preventive measures to ensure software continues running as it should.
+Preventive Maintenance As its name suggests, preventive maintenance is the practice of taking preventive measures to ensure software continues running as it should.
 Preventive maintenance focuses on decreasing the likelihood of unanticipated effects of evolving operating systems and devices which the software runs on.

 When taking on a new project, our support team drafts an SLA (Service Level Agreement) which outlines our response time and ensures our team's availability to your needs.
 With our remote software support services, our specialists are able to promptly handle your service requests through remote sessions upon receipt of your request.

 After receiving your support request, the first step to resolving the bug is to gain an understanding of the defect.
 We set up a meeting with you to discuss the current state of your software product, any recent changes made to the code, release updates, error messages, and any other potential factors that could have played a role in causation.